YoannDL/PFE/README.md

 Finally run this line of code: ask_ai()

-You can also just run the python script queries.py
+You can also just clone and pip install then run the python script queries.py